 3. Select a good location

 Your location can make or break your business, so give it a lot of thought.
 Know what your local competition is and how you can create interest, what parking is available, if the location you found is appropriate for the layout of your restaurant etc. Then crunch the numbers to find out if the location you chose allows you to put your restaurant idea into practice.
 For a detailed analysis, read our article on how to choose your restaurant location.
+You can also calculate how many customers you can expect in your particular location based on demographics.

 4. Negotiate with landlords